 • be as concise as possible (no one likes reading a litany).

 Don’t forget to make your content easy-to-read: structure the info and use formatting.
 Use proper language and avoid making grammar mistakes.
 You could employ someone to review your texts or hire a copywriter.
-Also, there are many proofreading services to help like: WordyProofreadingPal, and Grammarly
+Also, there are many proofreading services to help you, like WordyProofreadingPal, and Grammarly.

 Keep things simple and intuitively understandable for a novice.
 Provide your user with a navigation menu across the top of the site and breadcrumbs, so that they can quickly dig through your site in the most convenient way.